AnnieMcC/ElevatorSim/README.md

 # Elevator Simulation
 ### Program to determine the optimal number of 'steps' to get a number of waiting passengers around in a 10 storey building

-Elevator Simulation is a C# console app, build in .Net Core 3.1.
+Elevator Simulation is a C# console app, built in .Net Core 3.1 using Visual Studio.

 * To load the program, run the following in a terminal & use the master branch